 There has always been something particularly scary about snakes.
 They figure into the mythology of numerous cultures around the world, and seldom in a positive way.
 More often, they show up as destructive, corrupting influences out to prey on the innocent.

-And, of course, D&D has played on fear of reptiles, and in particular snakes.
+D&D has played on fear of reptiles, and in particular snakes.
 There are obviously several species of giant snake, but also various monsters (again, such as the Medusa) that play on those serpent fears in some way.